foby/fieldr/README.md

 ## What does it do?

-It generates field names of a Java POJO as constants.
+It generates field names of a POJO as constants.
 Fieldr is also capable of generating field name paths derived from class graphs.

 ## Why do you need it?